Download the PDF

 - Review disclosures made to the Committee by the Chief Executive Officer and the Chief Financial Officer during the certification process for the filings on Form 10-Q and Form 10-K about any significant deficiencies in the design and operation of internal controls, any material weaknesses in internal controls and any fraud that involves management or other employees who have a significant role in the Company's internal controls.

-- Review management's maintenance of the Company's programs and policies for identifying, assessing, and managing and monitoring risks related to data privacy and information security, including (1) the potential impact of those risks on the Company's business, financial results and reputation and the steps taken to mitigate those risks, (2) the adequacy of the Company's existing insurance policies and coverage relating to information security risks, and (3) the quality of the Company's information security training and compliance program.
+- Review management's maintenance of the Company's programs and policies for identifying, assessing, and managing and monitoring risks related to data privacy and information security, including (1) the potential impact of those risks on the Company's business, financial results and reputation and the steps taken to mitigate those risks, (2) the adequacy of the Company's existing insurance policies and coverage relating to information security risks, and (3) the quality of the Company's information security training and compliance program (including the frequency of training programs and the frequency of management reports to the Board with respect to information security issues).
 Regularly report to the Board the substance of such review and related discussions with management and, as necessary, make recommendations to the Board related thereto.

 - Consider the extent to which Internal Audit, independent auditors and other experts review computer systems and applications, the security of such systems and applications, and the contingency plan for processing financial information in the event of a systems breakdown.